 environmental enrichment.
 A tired dog is a content dog!

-The handouts will help you remember what we did in class and
+will help you remember what we did in class

-help you to practice at home.
-Keep playing games that increase
+and help you to practice at home.
+We have provided

-focus and attentions such as the Name Game, Find It and Watch.
+that increase focus and attentions such as the

 How awesome your dog behaves and responds is totally up to you.